CLI

 The above command will yield the following output

-You can get further help on each of these commands by typing the full command, followed by the --help
+You can get further help on each of these commands by typing the full command, followed by the `--help` option.

 **Example:**